simonua/npm/doc/cli/npm-view.md

     npm view connect

-The default version is "latest" if unspecified.
+The default version is "latest", if unspecified.

 Field names can be specified after the package descriptor.
 For example, to show the dependencies of the `ronn` package at version